ceholden/open-geo-tutorial/README.md

 # Python Installation

-Thanks to the lovely people at [binder], you can try running the lessons on their servers via magic:
+Thanks to the lovely people at [binder](http://mybinder.org/), you can try running the lessons on their servers via magic:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/ceholden/open-geo-tutorial)